 Dr. Andia's lecture on 8 November to the local architects of Genoa examined the next 30 years of human space.
 It considered how “computing-automation” and “synthetic biology” are quickly transforming all kinds of industries and paradigms.
-Both technologies are developing explosively.
-While “computing” power is doubling every year, “synthetic biology,” the technology that allows us to edit living organisms, is growing as the fastest growing technology in human history, 6 to 14 times per year.
+While “computing” power is doubling every year, “synthetic biology” is the fastest growing technology in human history, 6 to 14 times per year.

-Associate Dean of Strategic Initiatives for CARTA, Prof. Marilys Nepomechie was in Genoa from Thursday 19 October to Wednesday 25 October to see the Architecture in Genoa program in action, get to know the city and region, and to conduct meetings to understand the level of current collaboration and to gauge potential for future development.
+Associate Dean of Strategic Initiatives for CARTA, Prof. Marilys Nepomechie was in Genoa to see the Architecture in Genoa program in action and for meetings to understand the level of current collaboration and potential for future development.

 Unige Prof.ssa Carmen Andriani of the Department of Architecture and Design was in Miami from 20 August - to 25 September, 2017.
 Here she speaks about concrete in design, based on her recently pubvlished book 'Future Concrete - An Evolving Matter' with the students of Prof. Shahin Vassigh in her structures class.